kedibeki/kedibeki/README.md

 <h3>
 <p align="center">
-  "My GitHub Portfolio Is All About AI and Its Inevitable Contributions From Smallest to largest sectors and businesses!"
+  "My GitHub Portfolio Is All About AI and Its Inevitable Contributions From Smallest to largest sectors and businesses!
-                                       "AI, Automation and The Future!!!"
+                                       AI, Automation and The Future!
-  "I Will Upload AI-Powered Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!"
+  I Will Upload AI-Powered Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!
-                       "FOLLOW ME TO GET MORE UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!!!"
-                                                 "Thank You, Mazaltov!!!"
+                       FOLLOW ME TO GET MORE UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE1 "Thank You, Mazaltov!!!"
 </p>
 </h3>